 2.1 User Authentication Method

-There are several methods to identify individuals: password, PIN, and stroke pattern; physical characteristics such as face, fingerprint, voice print, and iris; and behavioral characteristics such as handwriting and gait.
-Password, PIN, and stroke pattern that can be freely set by individuals has a risk of spoofing by shoulder hacking, brute force attack, and password duplication.
+There are several methods for identifying individuals: password, personal identification number (PIN), and stroke pattern; physical characteristics, such as face, fingerprint, voice print, and iris; and behavioral characteristics, such as handwriting and gait.
+However, passwords, PINs, and stroke patterns that can be freely set by individuals have a risk of spoofing by shoulder hacking, brute force attacks, and password duplication.

-For physical characteristics, Chen et al. [5] proposed an authentication method using the user's face and fingertips video images captured from the front and rear cameras of a mobile device.
-It is possible to identify the wearer by using a camera mounted on the helmet, however, it is messy to take a picture of the face all the time wearing the helmet.
-Siddharth et al. [1] proposed an authentication system based on palm print and palm vein.
-The system uses visible and infrared light to acquire images of the palm print and palm vein, and the authentication is performed by checking the data against the registration data in the database.
-Sayo et al. [15] proposed an authentication method based on the camera image capturing the shape of the lips which is a physical characteristics and the movement of the lips during speech which is behavioral characteristics.
-As another method using the mouth, Kim et al. [10] proposed an authentication method that combines dental images and voice.
-Bednarik et al. [4] proposed an identification system that uses eye movements such as pupil size and variation, gaze velocity, and distance of the infrared reflection of the eye.
+For physical characteristics, Chen et al. [5] proposed an authentication method using video images of the user's face and fingertips captured from the front and rear cameras of a mobile device.
+It is possible to identify a helmet wearer using a camera mounted on the helmet; however, it is inefficient to take pictures of the wearer's face the entire time he or she wears the helmet.
+Siddharth et al. [1] proposed an authentication system based on the palm print and palm vein.
+The system uses visible and infrared light to acquire images of the palm print and palm vein, and authentication is performed by verifying the data against registration data in the database.
+Sayo et al. [15] proposed an authentication method based on a camera image that captures the shape of a user's lips (physical characteristic) and the movement of the lips during speech (behavioral characteristic).
+Another authentication method involving the mouth proposed Kim et al. [10] combines dental images and voice.
+Bednarik et al. [4] proposed an identification system that uses eye movements, such as pupil size and variation, gaze velocity, and the distance of the infrared reflection of the eye.

-For such camera-based approaches, mounting a camera on the outside of the helmet, individuals can be identified by turning toward the camera before putting on the helmet.
-However, there is a complication of taking a picture of one's own face with a camera.
-For the method using palm print and palm vein, this method also requires the user to hold the camera each time the wearing the helmet.
-A camera can be attached to the mouth of the helmet so that the shape and movement of the lips and teeth can be acquired.
-However, the space around the mouth inside the full-face helmet is limited, and it is difficult to distinguish the shape and movement of around the mouth with a single camera.
-In addition, it is not practical as helmets have to be considered being used in the dark places.
+Using a camera-based approach such as the ones described above, a camera can be mounted on the outside of the helmet, and individuals can be identified by facing the camera before putting on the helmet.
+However, taking a picture of one's own face with the camera is challenging.
+Using the palm print and palm vein method, users would have to hold the camera each time they wear the helmet.
+A camera can be attached to the mouth of the helmet so that the shape and movement of the wearer's lips and teeth can be acquired.
+However, the space around the mouth inside a full-face helmet is limited, and it is difficult to distinguish the shape and movement around the mouth with a single camera.
+In addition, this approach is not practical because helmets are sometimes used in dark places.

-Nogueira et al. [13] used convolutional neural networks (CNN) for fingerprint authentication, and achieved a high classification accuracy.
-However, fingerprint authentication has a risk that fingerprints can be easily duplicated from photographs.
-The head shape we use in this paper is a physical characteristic, and is difficult to be replicated because of its three-dimensional shape.
+Nogueira et al. [13] used convolutional neural networks for fingerprint authentication and achieved high classification accuracy.
+However, the limitation of fingerprint authentication is that fingerprints can be easily duplicated from photographs.
+In contrast, head shape, which is used in this paper, is a physical characteristic that is difficult to replicate due to its three-dimensional shape.